claudiodelsole/claudiodelsole.github.io/_pages/about.md

 ## Upcoming talks and conferences

-* **June 2024**: I will talk at the [4th Italian Meeting on Probability and Mathematical Statistics](https://probabilityrome2024.it/) in Rome, Italy, within the contributed session *Recent Advances in Bayesian Nonparametric Statistics*, organized by Marta Catalano and Beatrice Franzolini.
-* **June 2024**: I will present a poster at the [BAYSM 2024](https://events.stat.uconn.edu/BAYSM2024/) Bayesian Young Statisticians Meeting in Venice, Italy.
-* **July 2024**: I will talk at the [ISBA World Meeting](https://www.unive.it/web/en/2208/home) in Venice, Italy, within the session *Discrete random structures in Bayesian nonparametrics*, organized by Antonio Lijoi and Igor Prünster.
 * **July 2024**: I will participate in the Residential Research Program on [Interpretable Inference via Principled BNP Approaches in Biomedical Research and Beyond](https://ims.nus.edu.sg/events/interpretable-inference-via-principled-bnp-approaches-in-biomedical-research-beyond/) at the Institute of Mathematical Sciences (IMS),National University of Singapore, Singapore.
 * **July 2024**: I will talk at the [3rd BNP Networking Workshop](https://bnp-networking2024.github.io/) in Singapore.